 More info coming soon on the new Let’s Get Better Together website!

-Trump Administration Rolls Back Data Collection on LGBT Elders
+»The Trump Administration Is Rolling Back Data Collection on LGBT Older Adults (Center for American Progress)

 All across the United States this April, YWCAs, many other organizations and private individuals are hosting events in support of the YWCA’s Stand Against Racism.
 This is a signature campaign of YWCA USA to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.